Skip to main content

 You see, recruits gain momentum with the new job.
 And if you're trying to build a motivating onboarding experience manually, you might be sacrificing customization for speed, which kills newcomer excitement.

-3. More human error
+3. More Human Error

 Manual onboarding tasks are error-prone.
-For instance, the HR team might run late to collect and save all the required employee information for payroll and benefits.
-Or they might forget to store those data in all the required locations or even forget where they stored it.
+For instance, the HR team might run late to collect and save all the required employee information for payroll and benefits and onboarding compliance.

 These mistakes also impact your ability to measure onboarding success.